vitprajzler/node-in-english/README.md

 # Why?

-I wanted to see if I could build a server without writing any code.
-I wanted to see if I could build a server using only plain English instructions.
+I wanted to see if I could build a server without writing any code, using only plain English.
 I wanted to understand how little or how much engineering skills you need to build a working web server.

+I wanted to showcase what's possible to people who cannot / do not / do not want to write source code.

 # What I learned so far

 No, you can't just ask "build a server".
 That's too vague.
 The instructions have to be somewhat specific and guide the model to the proper usage.
 That means you need to understand the underlying libraries / frameworks to some extent.

+As a software engineer, the experience coding in plain text is frustrating.
+The amount of text required to get precise outputs is significantly higher than writing the same in source code.
+But that's not the intended purpose.
+This should not replace programming languages.
+It should offer a pathway towards programming languages through a natural language.

 # Try it out!

 You can try out the latest build at https://nie.avoguard.com/

 On every push to main, the `.txt` files are automatically built and deployed to https://nie.avoguard.com.
-If it doesn't work, it's probably because the generated code failed to build.
-Try again later.
+If you can't reach the deployment, it's probably because the generated code failed to build.
+Just try again later.

-The endpoints paths are in general unstable (see (caveats)[#caveats]), but the server should always produce a root `/` HTML page lists all the endpoints in HTML format, and a `/list` endpoint that returns a JSON object listing the endpoints (or a JSON array, depending on how it feels that build 😬).
+The endpoints paths are in general unstable (see [caveats](#caveats)), but the server should always produce a root `/` HTML page lists all the endpoints in HTML format, and a `/list` endpoint that returns a JSON object listing the endpoints (or a JSON array, depending on how it feels that build 😬).

 # Endpoints (expected)